GaryWeii/hello-world/README.md

 This is my first repository to learn how to use github.

 Hi everyone,
-  I am a android developer who works in a consultant company.
+  I am an android developer who works in a consultant company.